Sprengel Museum, Hanovre - Things to Do at Sprengel Museum

 Kurt Schwitters Archive

-Discover the world's largest collection of works by Dadaist Kurt Schwitters, including his famous Merz collages and reconstructions of his revolutionary art environments
+The world's largest collection of works by the Dadaist artist Kurt Schwitters, including his famous Merz collages and reconstructions of his revolutionary room installations

 Contemporary Art Galleries